The many benefits of continuing education

 Many of the jobs we have taken for granted for most of our life may not exist in the future.
 Driverless trains are already a reality in places like the London underground.
 Driverless cars are coming sooner than we think, with Uber already trialling them in America.
 Driverless buses already operate in Perth.
 Many core functions in professions like accounting are being replaced with online solutions and smart algorithms.
 So assuming that the job we are doing today will be still around in ten or fifteen years is a risky approach.

 My friends also complained about the high cost of education.
 It is true that education is costly to deliver and to undertake.
-It is effectively an investment in future earnings, and the government has recognised this with their Fee-Help system.
+It is effectively an investment in future earnings, and the government has recognised this with its Fee-Help system.

 It is important to take a long-term view of the return on our education investment, but also to consider what else could open up for us as we develop new skills.